Main Menu

 • Provided expert testimony on behalf of the plaintiff in Pacific Surf Designs v.
 WhiteWater West Industries, Ltd. et al., an alleged monopolization case involving sheet wave machines.

 • In United States et al. v.
-Google LLC, supported multiple testifying experts on behalf of the Department of Justice.
+Google LLC, in which Google allegedly monopolized markets for publisher ad servers, ad exchanges, and advertiser ad networks for open-web display advertising, supported multiple testifying experts on behalf of the Department of Justice (DOJ).

 • Supported liability and damages expert on behalf of the plaintiff in Cedar AI Inc. v.
 Railcar Management, LLC, et al. regarding antitrust counterclaims to intellectual property litigation alleging monopolization and exclusionary conduct in the market for transportation management systems for short line railroads.